 Other Costs to Consider

-The following costs might apply to your situation, so consider them carefully as they may have an impact on your budgeting:
+The following costs may or may not apply to your situation, so consider them carefully as they may have an impact on your budget:

 - Renovations or repairs